+35725368683

 Trademark registration in Cyprus

 A trademark is a valuable corporate intellectual property asset.
 Based on it, buyers can distinguish goods or services from different suppliers.
-In Cyprus, both individuals and companies, including foreign ones, can apply for trademark registration.
+In Cyprus, individuals and companies, including foreign ones, can apply for trademark registration.

 What is a trademark in terms of Cypriot law?